liantian-cn/logitech-pubg/README.md

 - there are 6 weapon types. if you have a logitech mouse with less than 6 buttons, map unused buttons/weapons to `nil`.
 - You should always assign a button to cancel the recoil macro. `set_off_key`

-## 2. Set the fire key and the mode switch key.
+## 2. Set the mode switch key.

-- unset the `Fire` binding in game from your mouse left button, and set it to `F8` key.
-This needs to be consistent between the script and the game setting.
 - When the `mode switch key` is pressed, recoil is magnified by  3-4x, consistent with 4x scope mode.

-- By default in the script , `fire key` is `F8` ,  `mode switch key` is `capslock`.
-- **always keep your weapons in single-fire mode.
-The script will automatically fire in auto mode, including M16A1s**
+- **m16a4 is single-fire mode , else in auto mode.

 ![](https://github.com/minglich/logitech-pubg/blob/master/img/123.png)

 ## 3. Ignore Key (script pause)

 - You can set a ignore Key, and when the key is pressed, the script pauses.
 - Limited by LGS, you can only select "lalt", "ralt", "alt" "lshift", "rshift", "shift" "lctrl", "rctrl", "ctrl" and Logitech G Key(Logitech game keyboard only)
-- By default the ignore key is "lshift"
+- By default the ignore key is "lalt"

 ## 4. Sensitivity Setting